windows-2048/windows-2048.github.io/The-Fastest-Mouse-Clicker-for-Windows/Disambiguation/index.md

   es: /es/El-Clicker-de-Raton-Mas-Rapido-para-Windows/Desambiguacion/
   pt: /pt/O-Mais-Rapido-Mouse-Clicker-para-Windows/Desambiguacao/

-title: The Fastest Mouse Clicker for Windows | Disambiguation
+title: "The Fastest Mouse Clicker for Windows | Disambiguation"
-description: The fastest auto-clicker for Windows PC.
-100000 clicks per second.
-Disambiguation
+description: "The fastest auto-clicker for Windows PC.
+Disambiguation: the meme may refer to a man with hardware mouse: Who became the fastest mouse clicker in the world"
-description_rich: The fastest auto-clicker for Windows PC.
-100000 clicks per second.
-Disambiguation
+description_rich: "The fastest auto-clicker for Windows PC.
+Disambiguation: the meme may refer to a man with hardware mouse: Who became the fastest mouse clicker in the world"
 ---

 ## {{ page.title | default: site.t['title'][page.lang] }}